Heading

 If Selection.Type = wdSelectionBlock Then

-' Collapse existing block selection to avoid issues
+' Collapse existing block selection to avoid any issues

 Selection.Collapse